Choosing an Appraiser for your Antiques and Fine Art

 - Ask the appraiser to explain their fee structure.

 Fees should never be commission based or depend upon the value of the appraised items.
-Charging commission based fees are grounds for expulsion from a professional appraisal association and can render an appraisal void in federal court.
+Charging commission based fees are grounds for expulsion from a professional appraisal association.
 Fees should be quoted on an hourly, daily or set rate.

 - An appraiser should always be honest with you about the items they feel comfortable appraising and which ones they don't.

 If they can't appraise all of the items, they should be able to suggest specialist appraisers.
 These specialists can work together with your appraiser to produce one report for all your items or you can decide to work with each appraiser separately.

 Certified for Antiques, Fine Art, Residential Contents and Silver

 Connecticut & Westchester County